kookwangs/Portfolio/README.md

 ### Table of Contents
 - [**AI Chatbot for KMUTT Archive Storytelling**](https://github.com/kookwangs/AIChatbotForArchiveStoryTelling) <br>
-        AI-powered chatbot for the KMUTT archive, enhancing document search and retrieval using BERT and GPT models to provide human-like responses.
+        **AI-powered chatbot** for the KMUTT archive, enhancing document search and retrieval using **BERT** and **GPT** models to provide human-like responses.
 - [**MERJE**](https://github.com/kookwangs/MERJECinema) <br>
-        A movie ticket booking system with a designed database and user interface, incorporating theater locations, payment processing, and user reward points.
+        **A movie ticket booking system** with a designed database and user interface, incorporating theater locations, payment processing, and user reward points.
 - [**AWS Project: Yotube Data Analytics**](https://github.com/kookwangs/AWS-Project-Youtube-Data-Analysis)<br>
-        Designed and implemented a data pipeline on AWS using S3, Glue, Lambda, Athena, and QuickSight to process, clean, and visualize YouTube trending video data.
+        Designed and implemented a data pipeline on **AWS using S3, Glue, Lambda, Athena, and QuickSight** to process, clean, and visualize YouTube trending video data.
 - [**PostgreSQL Data Modeling: DVD Rental in 3NF & Star Schema**](https://github.com/kookwangs/PostgreSQL-Data-Modeling-DVD-Rental-in-3NF-Star-Schema)<br>
-        Designed and transformed the DVD Rental database from 3NF to a Star Schema in PostgreSQL to optimize query performance.
+        Designed and transformed the DVD Rental database from 3NF to a Star Schema in **PostgreSQL** to optimize query performance.
 Gained hands-on experience with PostgreSQL, pgAdmin, CLI commands, and data import processes.
 - [**MongoDB Project: CRUD Operations & ETL with PyMongo**](https://github.com/kookwangs/MongoDB-Project-CRUD-Operations-ETL-with-PyMongo)<br>
-        Designed and implemented a MongoDB database using Pymongo in Python, performing CRUD operations and building a data ETL pipeline in Jupyter Notebook.
+        Designed and implemented a **MongoDB database** using Pymongo in Python, performing CRUD operations and building a data ETL pipeline in Jupyter Notebook.
 - [**OLAVAN**](https://github.com/kookwangs/OLAVAN) <br>
-        A rhythm-based game for visually impaired players, using sound as a guide to improve accessibility and enjoyment.
+        **A rhythm-based game for visually impaired players**, using sound as a guide to improve accessibility and enjoyment.
 - [**Hands Up**](https://github.com/kookwangs/HandsUpGameProject) <br>
-        A rhythm game where players score points to the beat, choose songs and difficulty levels, and play using a Kinect Sensor on a computer.
+        **A rhythm game** where players score points to the beat, choose songs and difficulty levels, and play using **a Kinect Sensor** on a computer.
 - [**Discord Bot**](https://github.com/kookwangs/discordBot) <br>
-        A Discord bot named JAEW, created as a fun AI sister to respond to messages, test new features, and improve my coding skills.
+        **A Discord bot** named JAEW, created as a fun AI sister to respond to messages, test new features, and improve my coding skills.

 ### 1. AI Chatbot for KMUTT Archive Storytelling